About

 Mission

-The mission of the University of Florida Student Health Care Center (SHCC) is to help each student achieve maximum physical and emotional health so that each may participate fully in the educational and personal growth opportunities afforded by the university.
-The SHCC is committed to providing the highest quality primary health care.
+The mission of the University of Florida Student Health Care Center (SHCC) is to help every student achieve optimal health in the pursuit of personal and academic success.
 All activities and programs of the SHCC operate to assure a nonjudgmental environment and sensitivity to individuals with disabilities and those representing diverse cultural, racial, religious, gender or sexual orientation groups.

 History